RiccardoSamaritan/FantacalcioApp/README.md

      - If the average rating is ≥ 6.75 and < 7, bonus +5
      - If the average rating is ≥ 7 and < 7.25, bonus +6
      - If the average rating is ≥ 7.25, bonus +7
-    The modified is only applied only if 4 defenders are fielded.
+    The modifier is applied only if 4 defenders are fielded.

   - The goal thresholds are as follows:
      - 1st goal – 66 points